PVoLan/wooden-architecture/architecture.md

 ## Captain and a deckhand
 Although tiers below should not depend on tiers above, sometimes it is required for underlying tiers to communicate with tiers above.
 Here "Captain and a deckhand" concept comes to.

 Have you ever been on a ship?
-On a small sailing yacht, hundred-meters oil tanker or a warship with a thousands of soldiers?
+On a small sailing yacht, hundred-meters long oil tanker or a warship with a thousands of soldiers?
 Any ship, either small or big one, has a captain and a deckhands.

 There two general forms of communication between people on board: the _command_ and the _report_.

 The _command_ is a set of words which require immediate and explicit action: "Steer 15 degrees to the left!", "Fore-sail up!", "Move anchor down for 7 meters!".
-The captain is the one who send _commands_ to a deckhands.
+The captain is the one who sends _commands_ to a deckhands.

 The _report_ is a set of words which contain important information, but are not expected to be followed with an action: "Anchor is ready to go!", "Fuel is running low!", "Fore-sail is torn, need to repair".
 Deckhands are informing the captain with the _reports_.
 Report may be a result of previous command, or may be standalone, caused by some unexpected events.

 The main difference between report and command is that report is not followed by any action, even if it is urgent and dangerous to life.
 "Captain, there are stones 100 meters ahead, we're going right to them!" - this is an important information, but nobody on the ship will do something with that until the captain's _command_.

 It is very important to understand in any particular moment: is the word spoken a command or report?
 On a big commercial ships commands and reports are highly formalized to make communications clear.
 On a small sailing yacht, in a company of friends, especially if their sailing experience is quite equal, difference between captain and a deckhand may become not so clear, but it still persist.
 "Hey, John, do you see this stones ahead?
-Let's change our heading to the left a little" - this words will follow by a crew's action, or no, depending of who says it.
+Let's change our heading to the left a little" - this words will follow by a crew's action, or no, depending on who says it.

 Sometimes it is possible also to have some officers between captain and a deckhand guys (multitier ship).
 In this case command may come not only from the captain, but from the officers.
 But the general command-report concept remains the same: captain sends command to an officer: "Prepare to departure!", than officer brings commands to a deckhands or to a lower-level officers: "Warm up the engines!", "Check up people on board", "Make anchor ready to raise".
 Reports may go back: from the deckhand to officer: "There is a problem in a reserve engine", and from the officer to a captain: "We are ready to departure in 10 minutes".